The Catcher in the Rye ESL Lesson Plan [Free PDF]

 Select key dialogues from the novel and create handouts with missing lines.
 Divide the class into pairs or small groups and distribute these handouts.
 Instruct students to fill in the missing lines based on their comprehension of the characters’ personalities and motivations.
 Afterward, have students perform their reconstructed dialogues for the class, promoting active engagement with the text.

-See also The Very Hungry Caterpillar: ESL Lesson Plan [Free PDF]
+See also Like Water for Chocolate ESL Lesson Plan [Free PDF]

 Listening: Audio Excerpts Analysis